esa/polyhedral-gravity-model/docs/quickstart/examples_cpp.rst

         std::vector<std::array<double, 3>> points = ...

         // Instantiation of the GravityEvaluable object
-        // It optionally takes the ComputePrecision as a second argument (default: FLOAT64) GravityEvaluable evaluable{polyhedron};
+        // It optionally takes the ComputeBackend (default: CPU_PARALLEL) and the
+        // ComputePrecision (default: FLOAT64).
+Both are fixed here rather than per call, so that
+        // the cached properties stay in the memory of that backend for the evaluable's lifetime GravityEvaluable evaluable{polyhedron};

         // From now, we can evaluate the gravity model for any point with const auto[pot, acc, tensor] = std::get<GravityModelResult>(evaluable(point));
         // or for multiple points with
         const auto results = std::get<std::vector<GravityModelResult>>(evaluable(points));

-        // and we can also choose the compute backend like for the free function const auto onTheGpu = std::get<GravityModelResult>(evaluable(point, ComputeBackend::GPU_PARALLEL));
+        // Evaluating on another backend means another GravityEvaluable, which then keeps its
+        // cached properties in that backend's memory GravityEvaluable onTheGpu{polyhedron, ComputeBackend::GPU_PARALLEL};
+        const auto deviceResult = std::get<GravityModelResult>(onTheGpu(point));